alexisbaxman/jupyter_template/README.md

 ## Cheatsheet

 * [Quickstart tutorial of writting in Markdown by Jupyter Book community](https://jupyterbook.org/stable/get-started/create-content/)
 * Bash block: this block allows you to write command lines that won't be interpretated and creates a copy-paste button.
-You can create different layers of bash block by matching backticks ```

 ````bash